 Instructional methods

 Instructional sequence is the order in which the instruction is presented.
 This is an important aspect of developing an instructional strategy because it is concerned with the logic of the instructional placement.
-To help Victor see this logic, he creates a high-level sequential outline.
+To help himself see this logic, Victor creates a high-level sequential outline.

 He puts all of the learning objectives that were identified for his learning asset on individual sticky notes, making sure to group the ELOs under their respective TLOs.

-Next he arranges the ELOs in a sequence so that each ELO supports the ELO that succeeds it and that, collectively, the ELOs support the TLO with which they are associated.
+Next, he arranges the ELOs in a sequence so that each ELO supports the ELO that succeeds it and that, collectively, the ELOs support the TLO with which they are associated.

 Then he arranges the TLOs by content scope so that he can more easily define the modules and lessons of the learning asset.
 In other words, he makes sure that module TLOs are correlated with their respective lesson TLOs.

-Next he divides the module TLOs, their related lesson TLOs, and each lesson’s set of ELOs into manageably sized units.
+Next, he divides the module TLOs, their related lesson TLOs, and each lesson’s set of ELOs into manageably sized units.

-Then he considered how best to sequence the lesson TLOs within each module and the ELOs within each lesson.
-In doing so, he recalled the following general frameworks for sequencing instruction:
+Then he considers how best to sequence the lesson TLOs within each module and the ELOs within each lesson.
+In doing so, he recalls the following general frameworks for sequencing instruction:

 Chronology